 For companies not on a regular release schedule, but on a monthly roll-up schedule, you can run into snags around the timing of your communications.
 It can be awkward to tell customers about a new feature weeks after it has been released, so a nice way to communicate new features to customers as they go live is with in-app messaging.
-HubSpot exercises this format by supplementing their monthly release blog with messaging inside their app like this:

 The drawback to feature roll-ups is that they sometimes read like raw release notes from the team.
 Although this may help customers, it can alienate prospects when published on the company blog.

 Customers don’t care that your “API now exposes 3x the amount of data.”
 But they do care that they can “save time and make more money with improved data analysis.”
 Engineering speak needs to be translated to marketing speak for the feature release blog.